thomasjohnkane/snooze/docs/examples/custom-data-example-2.md

 $notification->save();
 ```

-4. Run `php artisan ssn:send` in 2 minutes.
+4. Run `php artisan snooze:send` in 2 minutes.
 Then check your email to see the variables.
 Woo!